A program of the Knight Center for Journalism in the Americas at the University of Texas at Austin

 She was named “Emerging Journalist of the Year” in 2013 by the National Association of Black Journalists.
 Alcindor earned a master’s degree in broadcast news and documentary filmmaking from New York University and a bachelor’s in English, government and African American studies from Georgetown University.
 A native of Miami, Fla., Yamiche is married to a fellow journalist and is the daughter of Haitian immigrants who met while attending Boston College.

-Yamiche will be part of the panel “Covering an online president: White House press corps in the age of Twitter” on Saturday, April 13, 2019 at 4:45 p.m.
+Alcindor was part of the panel “Covering an online president: White House press corps in the age of Twitter” at ISOJ 2019.